Detopall/age-prediction/README.md

 This data consists of thousands of photos of people's faces.
 Each photo has been labeled with the age of the person in the photo.
 The dataset is split into a training set and a test set.
 The training set and test set were used together to train the model.
 The model was then tested on the test set to see how well it could predict the age of people in the test set.

+I've also used a [huggingface.co](huggingface.co) model.
+This [vit-age-classifier](https://huggingface.co/nateraw/vit-age-classifier) from ``nateraw`` is a vision transformer model finetuned to classify the age of a person's face.

+This huggingface model is used in the application to predict the age of a person from a photo of their face.

 ## Setup

 1. Clone the repository